Toddler Science: Making Rock Candy from Sugar Crystals

 2 - 2 1/2 cups sugar

-Note: We also tried heavy string and a skewer
+1/4 inch dowel (we also tried string and a skewer)

-- Pour into clear measuring cup.
-This makes it easy for your child to view as well as easier to pour into the clear glass jar.
+Pour into a measuring cup.
+A clear measuring cup makes it easy for your child to view as you pour into the clear glass jar.

 We found the dowel worked the best.
 This can be found in the craft section or in a craft store.